Have you ever gone carp fishing?

-Oh, and don't forget some sort of bell or other bite alarm.
+Oh, and don't forget rod holders, rod pods, and some sort of bell or other bite alarm.
 You will likely have to leave the rig in the water a long time and it's good to have something to alert you to when there's a tug at the line.

 Bait for carp fishing.